- Both Empire Life and Canada Life offer term life insurance with strong renewability and conversion features

 Key features of Canada Life term life insurance

-1. Level, guaranteed premiums: Premiums remain fixed throughout the selected term length, ensuring stability in insurance costs.
-This eliminates the risk of unexpected price increases during the term and supports consistent financial planning
+1. Level, guaranteed premiums: Premiums remain fixed throughout the selected term length, eliminating the risk of unexpected price increases during the term and supporting consistent financial planning

 2. Flexible term options: The plan offers a wide range of term lengths, from 5 to 50 years, providing exceptional flexibility.
 This allows policyholders to align coverage precisely with financial goals such as mortgages, income replacement, or retirement planning, making it suitable for both short-term and long-term needs